The Columbine family history.

 Like his father, James junior was a framework knitter and continued to live in Ratcliffe Gate, Mansfield after his marriage.

-Several of his children were born there until the family moved to Ilkeston in the mid-1850s, where daughter Sarah was born in November 1857.
+Several of his children were born there until the family moved to Ilkeston in the mid-1850s, where daughter Sarah was born on November 25th, 1857.
 She was followed by Rebecca (1860), Herbert (1862), Martha (1865) and Eliza Ann (1866).
 There were at least nine children in the family.

-Saturday, June 29th, 1878, at the Columbine home in Awsworth Road … and just after 3 o’clock in the morning James awoke … (was that his daughter shouting to him??) … to find that his wife was not in the bedroom.
+Saturday, June 29th, 1878, at the Columbine home at 26 Awsworth Road … and just after 3 o’clock in the morning James awoke … (was that his daughter shouting to him??) … to find that his wife was not in the bedroom.

 He was very uneasy.